dragon28/PythonQAAutomation/README.md

 ###### Example of Usage:

-For running all the pytest-selenium tests:
+For executing all the pytest-selenium tests:

 `python run_all_pytest-selenium_tests.py`

 or

-For running all the hypothesis tests:
+For executing all the hypothesis tests:

 `python run_all_hypothesis_tests.py`